Learning Transformer Programs: Experiments

+\paragraph{Comparison to standard Transformers.} In Appendix Fig.~\ref{fig:program_vs_standard}, we provide additional results comparing Transformer Programs with standard Transformers on RASP tasks with different lengths and vocabulary sizes.
+Standard Transformers out-perform Transformer Programs across most tasks.\footnote{ The exceptions are the histogram-related tasks.
+This could be because the built-in numerical attention mechanism provides an inductive bias for learning histograms. } Interestingly, we observe that both models show similar trends, with model performance degrading for tasks with longer sequences and larger vocabularies.
+Nevertheless, the Transformer Programs deteriorate more dramatically, with over a 50\% accuracy gap relative to the standard Transformer in the most difficult setting.
+We discuss these scaling challenges in more detail in Section~\ref{sec:discussion}.

-\subsection{NLP tasks: Named entity recognition and text classification}
+\subsection{NLP tasks: named entity recognition and text classification}

 Now, we turn to standard NLP tasks including named entity recognition~\citep{sang2003introduction} and text classification~\citep{pang2005seeing,pang2004sentimental,zhang2015character}.
-(For space constraint, we present text classification results in Appendix~\S\ref{sec:text_classification}.)
+(Due to space constraints, we present text classification results in Appendix~\S\ref{sec:text_classification}.)
 We first experiment with the English portion of the CoNLL-2003 Named Entity Recognition task~\citep{sang2003introduction}.
 This dataset consists of sentences from Reuters news articles (14,041 train/3,250 validation/3,453 test sentences).
 The data is labeled according to an IOB2 tagging scheme, with each word being assigned to one of four entity types (\ttt{PER}, \ttt{ORG}, \ttt{LOC}, \ttt{MISC}) or marked as not an entity (\ttt{O}).
 We filter the dataset to sentences with at most 32 words and use a vocabulary of the 10,000 most common words, replacing the remaining words with an \ti{unknown} token.
-For these experiments, we use only categorical attention heads and MLPs.
+For these experiments, we use only categorical attention heads, with one categorical MLP per-layer.
 We fix the variable cardinality at 32 and perform a grid search over number of embedding variables, layers, and heads.
-The embedding parameters are initialized with 300-dimensional GloVe embeddings~\citep{pennington2014glove}, randomly projected to the correct dimension.
+The embedding parameters are initialized with 300-dimensional GloVe embeddings~\citep{pennington2014glove}.
 We compare the Transformer Program with a standard Transformer, also initialized with GloVe embeddings with grid search of model dimension and number of layers and heads.
+More details are provided in Appendix~\S\ref{app:ner_details}.

 \paragraph{Results.} The results are in Table~\ref{tab:conll_results}.
 We compare the best-performing Transformer Program with a standard Transformer and with a unigram baseline, which predicts the tag most frequently assigned to each word in the training data.
 The Transformer Program achieves reasonable performance, on par with the standard Transformer.
 In particular, the Transformer Program surpasses the unigram baseline, demonstrating that the method learns to make use of contextual information to predict tags.